hundredyearfarms/Hundred-Year-Farm-Project/README.md

-Includes: agroforestry, farmland, habitat, buildings, Ethereum, FreeCAD, Blender, BIM, IFC
+Includes: agribusiness, agroforestry, farmland, habitat, buildings, Ethereum, FreeCAD, Blender, BIM, IFC

 ---

 **SUMMARY**

 An experiment in transitioning a portion of our agribusiness farm to agroforestry.
-Agroforestry has the potential to be carbon-negative while improving access to energy, food, water, and habitat as the climate changes over the next 100 years.
+Small-farm agroforestry has the potential to be carbon-negative while improving access to energy, food, water, and habitat as the climate changes over the next 100 years.

 **OVERVIEW**

 The project is located on a 42 acre parcel of land.
 Much of the property will be at risk of increased fire, erosion, and habitat loss if the climate warms over the next few decades.
-Agroforestry practices should mitigate those risks to our property, however, there is still a great deal of technology development that will be required before such systems are practical enough to scale in a meaningful way.
+Agroforestry practices should help mitigate those risks to our property, however, there is still a great deal of technology development that will be required before such systems are practical enough to scale in a meaningful way.

 In our case, the land is being treated in two ways.